 Getting to Nara Park

 Nara Park is a short walk east of Kintetsu-Nara Station.
 The area can also be reached by walking straight along Sanjo-dori Street from JR Nara Station, but takes roughly 20 minutes.
 Alternatively, hop on a bus.
-Nearly all city centre buses make stops in and around the park.
+Nearly all city center buses make stops in and around the park.